systemctl start/status/stop/restart wazuh-manager

 Getting started

-This guide provides the basic information needed to start using the Wazuh API.
+This guide provides the essential information needed to utilize the Wazuh server API.

 # systemctl start/status/stop/restart wazuh-manager